 IMPALA also helps develop EU projects with members through its EU projects committee.
 The “IMPALA Campus” project, which was submitted under the Music Moves Europe scheme, has been approved by the European commission and should start by the end of 2020.
 The IMPALA Campus is a business-oriented training programme for young artists and recorded music professionals to help them boost their careers through a series of classes and mentoring sessions delivered by industry experts.
 Further priorities which IMPALA plans to pursue as part of future EU projects include diversity and sustainability.

 IMPALA is also involved in projects as expert.
-For example, IMPALA sat on the advisory board of a EU study on funding gaps in the music sector and a possible European music observatory, the publication of which has been delayed but should be coming soon.
+For example, IMPALA sat on the advisory board of a EU study on funding gaps in the music sector and a possible European music observatory.
 We also participate in the steering committee of the EU’s Music Moves Europe Talent Awards project.

 IMPALA keeps its members updated on relevant calls and has a note on EU funding opportunities for cultural and creative SMEs.
 Copies are available on request.